tel: +48 22 499 98 98

 • By applying a shiny coating of nickel, gold, or silver, the element gains an aesthetic appearance,

-• Wide application in modern technologies – are utilized in computer drives, electric motors, medical devices and very modern machines.
+• Wide application in the industry of new technologies – find application in computer drives, electric drive mechanisms, medical equipment or other advanced devices.

 Disadvantages of neodymium magnets: